Adams talks cops, Covid in Jamaica

 “Covid is front and center,” he said.
 “We’ve spent $11 trillion and it’s still here.
 We can’t spend another $11 trillion.
 We can’t close down the city every time there’s a new variant.
 We can’t allow our children to keep missing school because a new variant comes about.
 Covid won’t control us.
 We’re not going to live in fear.
 We’re going to have a city that’s open, that’s safe and that’s protecting families.”

-He sad there are sane, commonsense alternatives to states in the South that go easy on vaccinations, masks and other remedies.
+He said there are sane, commonsense alternatives to states in the South that go easy on vaccinations, masks and other remedies.

 “Let’s be smart and principled,” he said.
 “But we have to live our lives.
 Use masks.
 Wash our hands.
 Get vaccinated and get booster shots.
 But we can’t lose our economy.
 That is as dangerous as Covid.”

-On other matters, Adams said he has some difficulties with legislation that will, among other things, allow people who life in the city as little as 30 days vote in municipal elections.
+On other matters, Adams said he has some difficulties with legislation that will, among other things, allow people who live in the city as little as 30 days vote in municipal elections.

 “To give that power to someone who has been here only 30 days, that’s a problem,” he said.